 Another Gui – the Flying Donkey

 The French word, gui, doesn’t only apply to this amazing magical plant, it was also the name of St. Nick’s donkey (before he lost his job to the reindeer).
 In the early history of Santa Claus (or Père Noël in French), old Saint Nick would descend from the sky riding his flying donkey called Gui.
 They would land on the rooftops, then slide down the chimneys to leave gifts.
-Lined up by the fireplace would be shoes, left out by the children, containing carrots or apples for Gui.
-The donkey would have his snack, then Santa would fill the shoes with small gifts and sweets.
+Children would line up their shoes by the fireplace and fill them with carrots or apples for Gui.
+The donkey would have his snack, then Santa would refill the shoes with small gifts and sweets.
 In some parts of northern France this is still the custom on the Festival of Saint Nicholas on the 6 December.

 A little holiday joke: If athletes get athlete’s foot, what do astronauts get? ……Missile-toe!
 Ho Ho Ho!
 (Sorry, this joke only works with the American pronunciation of missile.)